2015 Maryland Terrapins football team

 The 2015 Maryland Terrapins football team represented the University of Maryland, College Park in the 2015 NCAA Division I FBS football season.
 The Terrapins were led by fifth-year head coach Randy Edsall, who was fired after starting the season 2–4.
 Offensive coordinator Mike Locksley was promoted to interim head coach for the remainder of the season.
 They played their home games at Byrd Stadium.
-They finished the season 3–9, 1–7 in Big Ten play to finish in last place in the East Division.
+They finished the season 3–9 and 1–7 in Big Ten play to finish in last place in the East Division.

-Previous season

-The 2014 Maryland Terrapins football team finished the regular season 7-5, with a highlight win against Indiana the team's first Big Ten Conference win.
-After defeating the Penn State Nittany Lions the Terrapins become bowl eligible and was invited to play in the 2014 Foster Farms Bowl against the Stanford Cardinal of the Pac-12 Conference.
-Maryland lost to the Cardinal in Santa Clara, California 21–45 finishing their 2014 Season at 7-6.